 - The decedent executed multiple wills in the two years prior to their death.

-- A will, trust or codicil, which was allegedly executed at a time when the decedent suffered from medical or mental ailments.
+- A will, trust, or codicil, made during at a time when the decedent suffered from medical or mental ailments.

-If you believe that a last will and testament may be a forgery contact Antonoplos & Associates to speak to a probate attorney at once.
-(202)-803-5676 or directly schedule a consultation.
+If you believe that a DC last will and testament may be a forged or fake, contact Antonoplos & Associates probate attorneys at (202)-803-5676 or directly schedule a consultation.
 Finally, for general estate planning or probate court information, check out our blog.